On This Page

-The Master of Accountancy (MAcc) program is a specialized online graduate program that prepares students for careers in public accounting and integrates accounting knowledge into the broader context of the other functional areas of business.
+The Master of Accountancy in Accounting and Analytics (MAcc) program is a specialized online graduate program that prepares students for careers in public accounting and integrates accounting knowledge into the broader context of the other functional areas of business.
 Students graduate from the MAcc program having fulfilled the educational requirements to become Certified Public Accountants (CPA).

 Admission Requirements for the MAcc Program